LauraAsh/CityArms/README.md

 * Primary: #a98a90 "Dark Mauve" - This will be the brightest colour shown throughout the website, although it is still quite toned down.
 It will be shown across section backgrounds and in some cases icons.
 * Secondary: #54595F - This is a dark charcoal grey, which compliments the dark mauve.
 This will be utilized for text headings and also icons in some cases.

+###Bugs
+* Nav bar menu not clickable for the toggle icon on smaller screens.